aliafarhana88/Property-tax-calculator/README.md

-# Property Transactions Tax calculator
+# Property Transaction Tax calculator
 Based on guidelines by Scotland's Land and Building Transaction Tax

 ## Steps to recreate the codebase